-The files contained in the zip-file make use of relative paths so that it can be uncompressed in an root folder on your PC or Linux/UNIX system.
+The files contained in the zip file make use of relative paths so that they can be uncompressed in a root folder on your PC or Linux/UNIX system.
 There is a single variable in the top-level compilation script which should be tailored to the installation path for your version of Quartus II v12.1 (build 177), but this will be explained in more detail later on this page.
-Below is an explanation of the 4 subdirectories/folders that are created once you have uncompressed this zip-file:
+Below is an explanation of the 4 subdirectories/folders that are created once you have uncompressed this zip file:

 |\QuartusII_v121_b177||Contains all files related to the Quartus II v12.1 (build 177) project|

 |\Sim||Contains the top-level simulation compilation/invokation script as well as the testbench that instantiates the FPGA|